 Can a couple survive a marriage relying only on the list of vows they make on their wedding night?
 Not likely!
 Then why would you think a project can be managed to successful delivery using listed tasks and task owners on colored sticky notes?

-Unless the couple remembers to include in their vows all the little details, like who does the dishes or takes out the garbage and when; who is in charge of laundry when it coincides with grocery shopping, or cooking… you know, life – the whole shebang.
+Unless the couple remembers to include in their vows all the little details, like who does the dishes or takes out the garbage and when, who is in charge of laundry when it coincides with grocery shopping, or cooking… you know, life – the whole shebang.
 Without these, what do you think their odds of success are?
-Zero, is right!
+Zero, right?

 It is very trendy recently to make the most out of Kanban boards, a simple and efficient method developed in the automotive manufacturing industry of mid 20th century Japan.
 The basic version of the board has three task stages: To Do, Doing and Done.
 A more sophisticated version breaks down “Doing” into plan, develop, test, deploy, etc., and only then it is followed by “Done”.
 These boards worked wonders in manufacturing routines, but can you use them effectively in project management?